“I feel trapped in my marriage but can’t leave because I don’t want to rock the boat. What do I do?”

 For now.

-And until you clear out the core wounds, you won’t get more information because your data receptors will be off.
+And until you clear out the limiting beliefs, you won’t get more clarity because your perspective will be blocked.

-You need to clear out the core wounds to get emotional freedom, to see things clearly.
+You need to shift the underlying patterns to gain emotional freedom, to see things clearly.
 And then decide.

 Until you address these, you will stay stuck.

-Because you’re emotionally entangled in your old, now-unhelpful, survival patterns.
+Because you’re emotionally entangled in your old, now-unhelpful, protective patterns.

 So that’s what the real work is.